dweekly/docs/pages/integrations/adobe-analytics.md

 #### Review Summary

-Finally, review the integration, scroll to the bottom of the screen and click *Activate Now* to enable the integration.
+Finally, review the integration, scroll to the bottom of the screen and click <notranslate>**Activate Now**</notranslate> to enable the integration.

 ![image](/_assets/img/pages/integrations/adobe-analytics/final-activation.png)